JulienML/angular-nodejs-project/README.md

 ## Create the database

 In order to run the project, you need to create a PostgreSQL database.
-To do so, start by creating a user on pgAdming with the following credentials:
+To do so, start by creating a user on pgAdmin with the following credentials:

 - username: `SchoolDbUser`
 - password: `admin`

+Make sure that the option `Can login?` is enabled.

-Then, create a database named `SchoolDb` and grant all privileges to the user `SchoolDbUser`.
+Then, create a database named `SchoolDb` owned by `SchoolDbUser`.

 The database will be automatically populated with some sample data when you run the server.